 learn moreIn an interview with The Wall Street Journal, Maxim Timchenko acknowledged the relative stability of Ukraine's energy grid over the past winter, stating, "We exited out of winter in a quite healthy position."
 However, the situation took a turn as Ru...

-learn more...acity and gas pipeline capacity.
+learn more...unities to access regasification terminal capacity and gas pipeline capacity.
 Read more .
-DTEK`S DINNER WITH PARTNERS AND ALLIES AHEAD OF THE UKRAINE RECOVERY CONFERENCE DTEK CEO Maxim Timchenko on his X account : "After seeing the unity of Ukraine’s energy sector at DTEK annual Energy Recovery Dinner, I...
+DTEK`S DINNER WITH PARTNERS AND ALLIES AHEAD OF THE UKRAINE RECOVERY CONFERENCE DTEK CEO Maxim Timchenko on his X account : "After seeing the unity of Ukraine’s energy...

-learn more...transition, energy security and building modern grids across Ukraine and the European Union.
-The MoU was signed at the conference in Berlin by DTEK CEO Maxim Timchenko and Viktor Kamyshev, General Manager of GE Vernova’s Grid Solutions business, and in the presence of US Assistant Secretary of State for...
+learn more... cooperation to meet the challenges of green transition, energy security and building modern grids across Ukraine and the European Union.
+The MoU was signed at the conference in Berlin by DTEK CEO Maxim Timchenko and Viktor Kamyshev, General Manager of GE Vernova’s Grid Solutions business, and in the...

 learn more